TurkeyOfficial Name: Republic of Turkey

 Students: See our students abroad page and FBI travel tips.

-Women Travelers: There has been an increase in the number of sexual assaults against tourists traveling alone or in small groups in Turkey, including in spas and hamams.
-You should avoid isolated locations and traveling alone after dark.
+Women Travelers: Sexual assaults against tourists traveling alone or in small groups in Turkey, including at spas and hamams, have increased.
+Avoid isolated locations and traveling alone after dark.
 Local resources and assistance specifically addressing sexual assault are limited in Turkey.
 If you are sexually assaulted, please seek immediate help from the Turkish National Police, Turkish Health Services, or nearest hospital if you feel safe doing so.
 We urge you to contact the closest U.S. Embassy or Consulate for assistance.
-You can find further information and resources regarding assistance with sexual assault in Turkey here.

 See our travel tips for women travelers.

 Earthquakes: Earthquakes occur throughout Turkey.
-You should make contingency plans for your travel in Turkey, and leave emergency contact information with family members outside of Turkey.
+Make contingency plans, and leave emergency contact information with family members outside of Turkey.
 General information about natural disaster preparedness is available from the U.S. Federal Emergency Management Agency (FEMA) and at Ready.gov.
 For more information on disaster preparedness, please click on the following links:

 The care provided in Turkish hospitals varies greatly.
 New private hospitals in Ankara, Antalya, Izmir, and Istanbul have modern facilities and equipment, numerous U.S.-trained specialists, and international accreditation.
 Some still may be unable to treat certain serious conditions.
 Health care standards are lower in small cities in Turkey.